Direkt zum Inhalt

 Linz is the usual location of the Ars Electronica festival.
 In 2020 due to the pandemic situation, you organised the festival on site and digitally.
 What were the challenges and opportunities of the first hybrid Ars Electronica festival of this kind?

-Veronika: Once a year since 1979 we celebrate the Ars Electronica Festival.
+Veronika: Once a year since 1979 we celebrate the Ars Electronica Festival(Öffnet neues Fenster).
 More than 1,000 artists, scientists, developers, designers, entrepreneurs and activists are coming annually to Linz, Austria, to address central questions of our future.
 For five days, everything revolves around groundbreaking ideas and grand visions, unusual prototypes and innovative collaborations, inspiring art and groundbreaking research, extraordinary performances and irritating interventions, touching sounds and rousing concerts.
 In 2020, Ars Electronica staged for the first time ever a hybrid festival contributing to an increased understanding of alternative paths for the future of festival production.
 This experimental new edition – in collaboration with 314 international partners – led to extensive learning on how to optimise interaction and presentation forms with online audiences and reached more than 160,000 views on 4 streaming channels from more than 136 countries, more than 227,000 page views on the festival website, more than 37,000 visitors in our virtual festival world in Mozilla Hubs as well as more than 10,000 on-site visitors in Linz.

 In the couple of weeks during the first lockdown, we developed a specific organisational principle of an international festival in times of a global pandemic: a festival not diving into regional, physical events and disappearing there, but emerging from the network and manifesting itself in many places around the world, distributed and networked.
 Starting in Linz and working with partners from Ars Electronica’s extraordinarily large international network that has grown for over 40 years, "real" events took place in more than 120 cities around the world, with "real" artists and scientists, partly also for "physical" audiences, all of which were networked into a festival from September 9th to 13th, 2020.
 An online platform also presented artists, musicians, composers and researchers who are exploring the interaction between man and machine in videos, concerts, performances, conferences, workshops and hackathons.
 With this simultaneity and duality of local-physical and globally networked events, Ars Electronica 2020 became an exciting experimental laboratory and prototype for a next-level networking primarily focusing on new forms and possibilities of fusion and coexistence of analog and digital, real and virtual, physical and telematic proximity.